 Grupuk, sometimes spelt Gerupuk, is a small village located on the South Coast of Lombok, Indonesia near Kuta.
 Just to clarify this is Kuta in Lombok not the much more famous Kuta in Bali.
+However, if you are more interested in surfing in Bali please check out these 6 Bali surf camps.

 Want to know more about Kuta?
 Check out exploring Kuta, Lombok in 72 hours.